Pal1thinkfirst10/designpattern/README.md

-# designpattern
+# design pattern
-implementation of design pattern
+implementation of design pattern with python programming language